bblfsh/uast-viewer/docs/cases/controlled.md

-The `UASTViewer` component supports controlled mode when the application needs to control the UAST state.
+The `FlatUASTViewer` component supports controlled mode when the application needs to control the UAST state.

+The original UAST must be converted to a flat structure.
+The library provides a default transformer function for this purpose.

 The application is responsible for setting the `hovered` and `expanded` properties in such case.